kaayran/air-tickets-warden/air-tickets-warden.md

 ## 1. Overview

-A Telegram bot for personal monitoring of air ticket prices from Serbia (primary airport: Belgrade, BEG) to any European country.
+A Telegram bot for personal monitoring of air ticket prices on any route.
 The bot operates on a subscription model: the user creates monitoring rules (route + date range + alert conditions), and the bot regularly polls several data sources, aggregates results, maintains a price history, and sends notifications when conditions are met.

 ### Key principles

 - **Multi-source coverage.** No single API covers the whole market (especially because of the low-cost carriers Wizz Air and Ryanair).
 The bot polls several sources in parallel.
 - **History matters more than the spot price.** "Cheap" is defined relative to historical data for the specific route, not against an absolute threshold.
-- **Airport flexibility.** From Belgrade it is often cheaper to fly via Budapest, Sofia, Timișoara, or Zagreb — the bot accounts for alternative departure airports.
+- **Airport flexibility.** It is often cheaper to fly from a nearby airport — the bot accounts for alternative departure airports and adds ground transfer cost for a fair comparison.
 - **Anti-spam.** The bot does not fire notifications on every minor price wiggle.

 ### What the bot does NOT do (out of scope for MVP)